B.A. Studium Individuale

 We believe that the best way to foster curiosity, self-direction and independence of mind is to allow students to map out their personal course of study, with support from faculty and their fellow students.
 The aim of each individual course of study is to explore in-depth questions and problems that need to be addressed in an interdisciplinary way.

-Students can combine modules from the entire spectrum of academic fields at Leuphana, from sustainability to entrepreneurship, from digital media to psychology, from politics to education.
-The Studium Individuale thereby combines the pursuit of personal intellectual interests with a concern for important issues regarding our common life.
+The Studium Individuale Core Modules combine the pursuit of personal intellectual interests with a concern for important issues regarding our shared world.
+Beyond the Core Modules, students can combine modules from the entire spectrum of academic fields at Leuphana, from sustainability to entrepreneurship, from digital media to psychology, from politics to education.

-Here, students are engaging in central themes that are relevant for both understanding and taking action in the contemporary world, such as: What is valid knowledge?
+These challenging interdisciplinary courses of high intensity encourage students to engage in central themes that are relevant for both understanding and taking action in the contemporary world.
+This is driven by questions such as: What is valid knowledge?
 How can we identify a problem?
-What are possibilities for, limits to and consequences of action?
+What are the possibilities for, limits to and consequences of action?
 How can we understand and evaluate historical change?
 What is modern freedom?

 Language of instruction